Transfer Student FAQs

 - Official college and military transcripts are evaluated on a course-by-course basis.

-- Only courses with a C or better (undergraduate) or B or better (graduate), B (Doctoral) or better will be eligible for transfer credit.
+- Only courses with a “C” grade or 2.0 or better GPA (undergraduate), or “B” grade or 3.0 or better GPA (graduate/doctoral) will be eligible for transfer credit.
 No transfer credit will be awarded for courses that were failed, withdrawn, or have not met the transfer credit criteria.

 - Duplication of course transfer is not permitted in any degree program.